Trinity Rodman scores two second-half goals, US beats Wales 2-0 heading into Women's World Cup - KTVZ

 AP Sports Writer

+Several players are dealing with injuries so Andonovski had to adjust his lineup.

+“Changes were necessary and with those changes now we’re going to need maybe a couple more weeks until we get in sync,” Andonovski said.
+“We’re very confident in where we’re at right now and we can see how good we’re likely going to look and when that happens it’s going to look good.”

-First, Rodman broke up a scoreless tie when she one-touched a pass from Sophia Smith then later emphatically delivered again to provide a glimpse of Americans’ youth movement headed Down Under this month.
+First, Rodman broke up a scoreless tie when she one-touched a pass from Sophia Smith then later emphatically delivered again to provide a glimpse of Americans’ youth movement headed to the big stage in Australia and New Zealand.

 Smith corralled a pretty ball from Lynn Williams — who subbed in during the 64th minute — sent from the center circle and raced past her defender on the left side to find a charging Rodman for the initial goal.

 Rodman, the highly touted 21-year-old forward, set up her own shot the next time.
-She entered for Alex Morgan to begin the second half.
+She entered for Alex Morgan to begin the second half challenged by Andonovski to raise the pace.

+“This team does a really good job of setting a standard,” Rodman said over the chants of “USA!
+USA!” an hour after the final whistle.

 Rodman doubled her number of goals for the U.S. to give her four over 18 matches for the Americans — and she even had another chance on a header in the 74th.
 The U.S. hardly looked in sync for much of the afternoon less than two weeks from the World Cup opener but the backups brought some new energy.